homegrown lettuce

 Lettuce plants need full sun but will tolerate some shade, especially as the heat of the summer starts to creep in.
 In hot climate areas like here in Arizona, it is best to plant your lettuce in a spot that gets dappled morning sun and afternoon shade.

 It is best to start lettuce from seed, as the roots are delicate, and transplanting can be tricky.
 However, if you want to get a jump start on your succession planting, you can purchase starts from a nursery or start your own.
-Just be extra careful when transplanting.
-Space lettuce seeds about an inch apart in rows 12-18 inches apart.

 Lettuce needs consistently moist soil to grow successfully.
 Once the seeds have germinated and the seedlings are a few inches tall, thin them out to be about 6 inches apart.
 Lettuce can be harvested when the leaves are 4-6 inches long.